 |

-Kathy is an Associate Clinical Professor and the founder and coordinator of SIGNA.
+Kathy is a Clinical Professor and the founder and coordinator of SIGNA.
 She has expertise in the evaluation and treatment of pediatric, adolescent, and adult autism, language-learning & reading disabilities, speech/language disorders and stuttering.
 In addition to SIGNA, she does research in the intersection of identity (race/ethnicity, gender, sexual orientation, financial status, etc.,) and disability; full acceptance and inclusion of neurodiverent people in the workplace; and, Universal Design of learning spaces.
-Kathy is a certified PEERS® provider for the adolescent, school-based professional and young adult curricula.
+Kathy is a certified PEERS® provider for the adolescent, school-based professional and young adult curricula and is also a co-organizer of the annual Neurodiversity at Work Research Conference with the University of Washington and Carnegie Mellon University.
+She also serves as a neurodiversity-affirming trainer and resource on the campus of the University of Maryland and throughout the region and country.

 |